tetragrade/frostbearer/quests/Quest - Order the Sky People to Leave.md

 + [[Forward Monome|Prince Monome]] of the [[18 - Isin Village|Isin]] is looking for a neutral party to settle a dispute with the [[17 - Stern of the Xyzzymandius|survivors aboard the Xyzzymandius]].
-+ Here are his demands:<br><span class="text-quote">
++ Here are his demands: <span class="text-quote">
-	  Prince of the Sky people, you will now behold the demands of the Wise and Mighty Prince of the Isin Nation!<br>
-	  1. You will send me one sorcerer as a hostage, to teach me the ways of magic.<br>
-	  2. You will fix your boat and fly off immediately.
-Never return!<br>
-	  3. You will accept my delegates, two of my finest musicians, who will return to your homeland to serve your king.
+	  "My brother, wise and humble Prince of the Sky People, you will now behold the demands of the mighty and undefeated Prince of the Isin Nation!<br>1.
+You will send me one sorcerer as a hostage, to teach me the ways of magic.<br>2.
+You will fix your boat and fly off immediately.
+Never return!<br>3.
+You will accept my delegates, two of my finest musicians, who will return to your homeland to serve your king.
 	</span>
 + The Intent:
 	+ Mutual hostage taking is a common political move among the Oren, and this is the usual polite way of phrasing it.